 Day 2Day in Kathmandu.
-Visit Swoyambhunath, Bouddhanath, Patan.
+Visit Swoyambhunath, Bouddhanath, Patan and Yampi Mahavihar.
 Overnight at HotelAfter your breakfast in the Hotel, tour leader from Nepal Highland Treks will lead to famous Buddhist pilgrimage sites.
 Swoyambhunath in one of the scenic hill of Kathmadnu, Bouddhanath Stupa the biggest Buddhist temple and Patan Durbar squire the ancient Royal palace with the oldest temples, Mabouddha temple related to Buddhist.
 Another visit in Yampi Mahavihar which is closed to Patan Durba Squire.
 Back to the Hotel and overnight

 Day 4Fly to Pokhara (25 minutes) from Kathmandu domestic airport. visit the main attraction of Pokhara and overnight at HotelNepal highland treks arrange airport drop vehicle from your hotel and pickup in Pokhara airport.
 Pokhara is the natural and city of touristic hub.
 Boating tour at Fewa Lake after checking hotel. visit International mountain museum, drive to world peace stupa, You can explore panoramic mountain views of Annapurna, Fishtail and Dhaulagiri Himalayas.
-Walking tour at Lake Site Pokhara
+Walking tour at Lake Site of Pokhara at evening time

 Day 5Fly to Jomsom airport and drive to Muktinath.
 Drive back to Jomsom for overnightEarly in the morning drive to Pokhara airport and fly to Jomsom.
 Jomsom flight is early morning flight and only 15 minutes.
 Drive with Jeep to Muktinath from Jomsom.
 It is 3 hours driving.
 Enough time in Muktinath to visit temple, surroundings and monastery, natural flaming monastery and statue of Buddha.
 Drive back to Jomsom for overnight

 Day 6Fly back Pokhara from Jomsom and to Kathmandu.
-Overnight at HotelEarly morning fly back to Pokhara and connecting flight to Kathmandu.
+Drive to Dhulikhel and overnight at HotelEarly morning fly back to Pokhara and connecting flight to Kathmandu.
 From Kathmandu airport drive to Dhulukhgel for overnight.
 On the way visit one of the biggest Durbar squire inside Kathmadu valley that is Bhaktapur.
 This is richest in the oldest monuments and architectures.
 Further drive to to Dhulikhel which is with the best views of Panoramic Mountain, green valley and scenic landscape.
 It is also the easy way to drive tomorrow to Timal and Namobuddha.